pandell/frontend-config/packages/eslint-config/README.md

-> **Note 1** (`eslint-plugin-testing-library`) While all other plugins can co-exist with ESLint 9 and are included as direct dependencies of `@pandell/eslint-config`, `eslint-plugin-testing-library` only supports ESLint 8 as of June 2024.
+> **Note 1** (`eslint-plugin-testing-library`) While all other plugins can co-exist with ESLint 9 and are included as direct dependencies of `@pandell/eslint-config`, `eslint-plugin-testing-library` only supports ESLint 8 as of August 2024.
 We chose to reference it as an optional peer dependency, not regular dependency, thus it has to be added to your project's `package.json`.
 If you do not set `enabledTestingLibrary` property (or set it to `false`), you do not need to include this dependency.
 This recommendation will be removed in the future after `eslint-plugin-testing-library` adds support for ESLint 9.

----

-> **Note 2** (`resolutions`): We are currently using TypeScript ESLint pre-release (v8), because the official release (v7) does not support ESLint 9 yet.
-Resolutions ensure that all plugins use consistent TypeScript ESLint version.
-This recommendation will be removed in the future after TypeScript ESLint v8 is released.

 ---